 3. Exit possibilities

-If you haven’t already done so, now is the time to get help.
+If you haven’t already done so, now is the time to seek help.
 Going it alone is simply not an option.
 It is important to have a good timeshare knowledge of the business and the law surrounding it, in order to mount a case that stands a good chance of success.
 Unless you are a lawyer or are prepared to put in many hours & days and probably late nights learning about it, taking timeshare companies on yourself is not a good strategy.

 Looking online to find a company you can trust can be extremely daunting in a tarnished industry so please contact us should you want our assistance.